bcakhavan/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hi!
+I'm Bonnie, an incoming master's student at MIT studying operations researchengineering.
+I'm graduating from Cornell University in May 2022 with a degree in both computer science and operations research, and I'm very interested in the intersection of mathematics, computing, and social good.
+I currently work with professors {{< staticref "https://people.orie.cornell.edu/pfrazier/" "newtab" >}}Peter Frazier{{< /staticref >}}, Shane Henderson, and David Shomys on the Cornell COVID-19 Modeling Team, where we analyze campus data to help guide administrative decisions.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.